48 States Settle Drug Price-Fixing, Sue Novartis

 LlamaLab Solution

-Hartford trial will set the tone for the remaining 26+ corporate defendants
+Hartford trial will establish initial jury determinations for remaining defendants

-The multistate investigation involves 30 corporate defendants and 25 individual executives, making it one of the most complex antitrust enforcement actions in state AG history.
-Connecticut has served as the lead investigating state since the probe began, with AG Tong's office coordinating evidence gathering and litigation strategy across the coalition.
+The investigation involves 30 corporate defendants and 25 individual executives.
+Connecticut has served as lead investigating state since the probe was initiated.

 Key Points